devopsdays/devopsdays-web/content/events/2017-edinburgh/propose.md

 <em>Some advice for your submission:</em>
 <ul>
-	<li>It's always great to be specific; the more you can fill us in the better, but please do keep it concise (e.g. 20 or so lines should be enough).</li>
+	<li>It's always great to be specific; the more you can tell us the better, but please do keep it concise (e.g. 20 or so lines should be enough).</li>
 	<li>Detail is awesome, but not as important as explaining why your proposal would be interesting to conference attendees.</li>
 	<li>Multiple proposals from the same person are most definitely welcome - please just perform multiple submissions (i.e. one per proposal) as that would help us out massively in the selection process.</li>
 </ul>